shivanshdave/2020-432/README.md

 Our first class starts at 1 PM on Tuesday 2020-01-14 in E321-323 in the Robbins building at the School of Medicine.
 Prior to that time,

 1. **Buy The Art of Statistics: How to Learn from Data** by David Spiegelhalter.
-    - We'll read the entire book through the Spring semester, but I encourage you particularly to read Chapters 1-5 soon.
+    - We'll read the entire book this Spring, but I encourage you to read Chapters 1-5 soon.
     - The book is available online for less than $25 in hardcover, and less than $20 as an e-book.
     - Here's [the book's website](https://dspiegel29.github.io/ArtofStatistics/).
 Or, if you prefer, the direct [Amazon link](https://www.amazon.com/Art-Statistics-How-Learn-Data/dp/1541618513).
 2. **Install the Software**: Install R (version 3.6.2 or later) and RStudio (version 1.2.5033 or later) and some necessary R packages.
 [Details here](https://github.com/THOMASELOVE/2020-432/blob/master/software.md).